 Increased Organic Traffic

-SEO boosts organic traffic.
-Unlike paid ads, organic traffic is free and more sustainable.
-It targets users who are actively searching for information, products, or services related to your business.
-This makes the traffic more relevant and engaging.
-For example, if your website ranks on the first page for a keyword like “best running shoes,” you are likely to attract users who are specifically looking for running shoes.
+SEO enhances organic traffic.
+Organic traffic is free, and unlike paid advertising, it is longer lasting.
+Organic traffic is more focused on users who are currently searching for information, products, or services connected with your business.
+This makes the traffic even more contextual and relevant.
+For instance, if your website ranks on the first page for a keyword phrase such as “best running shoes,” you will likely get users who are searching for running shoes.

 Higher Conversion Rates